santiago-webdev/Zettelpy/README.md

 - Show a list of notes by ID and title
 - Create tab completion for notes already created
 - Create a krunner plugin
-- Make okular be easily changeable
 - How to execute zettelpy from krunner without a plugin
-- Install dependencies based on the distro
 - Define dependencies for python